Microsoft 365 (i.e. Office 365)

 - Access http://localhost:8090/signonform.do to access MailArchiva login

-- Log back into MailArchiva as admin user
+- Log back in to MailArchiva as the admin user

-- Next, assign Office 365 Admin to the MailArchiva Admin Role
+- Next, assign Microsoft 365 Admin to the MailArchiva Admin Role

-- In the lookup dialog, enter the email address of the Office 365 Administrator.
+- In the lookup dialog, enter the email address of the Microsoft 365 Administrator.
 Click Lookup

 - You should be directed to the Windows Azure Login page.

-MailArchiva has the ability to synchronize folder structures with Office 365.
-Microsoft Office 365 transmits folder synchronization data to a web hook URL (.e.g. https://mailarchiva.company.com/o365) accessible from outside your network.
+MailArchiva has the ability to synchronize folder structures with Microsoft 365.
+Microsoft 365 transmits folder synchronization data to a web hook URL (.e.g. https://mailarchiva.company.com/o365) accessible from outside your network.

 - Leave the server port as 8888 since MailArchiva will automatically proxy HTTPS requests targeting the webhook URL to port 8888 on localhost.

-- Check the "synchronize" checkbox.
+- Check the 'synchronize' checkbox.
 Save the config.
-Henceforth, Office 365 will attempt to send synchronization traffic to the webhook address on port 443.
+After saving, Microsoft 365 will attempt to send synchronization traffic to the webhook address on port 443.

-Ensure that Office 365 is able to access the webhook URL (specified above) via HTTPS from outside your network.
+Ensure that Microsoft 365 is able to access the webhook URL (specified above) via HTTPS from outside your network.
 This can be achieved as follows..

-- Use a browser to access https://mailarchiva.company.com/o365 from outside your network to verify that the A record is defined correctly and the port forward rule is working as expected.
-If the port forwarding is setup right, the browser should output the response: Failure: 405 Method Not Allowed
+- From an external network, open 'https://mailarchiva.company.com/o365' from outside your network to verify that the A record is defined correctly and the port forward rule is working as expected.
+If the port forwarding is set up right, the browser should output the response: Failure: 405 Method Not Allowed

-- If everything is defined correctly in the Status->Charts section, you should begin to see sync bars.
+- If successful, in the Status → Charts section, you should begin to see sync bars.
 In the Search interface, user folder structures should begin to appear.

-- If no bars are appearing, double-check the configuration, uncheck the enable button, click Save, then recheck the enable button, click Save again.
+- If no bars appear, double-check the configuration, uncheck the enable button, click 'Save', then recheck the enable button, click 'Save' again.
 Recheck the charts.

 Putting it all together